jericho909/hotel_management/README.md

 1. Clone into this repo.
 2. Install the Java dependencies.
-3. Create a database in Postgres and restore the database with the provided file in the DB folder.
+3. Create a database in PostgreSQL and restore the database with the provided file in the DB folder.
 4. Open up your favorite IDE and run App.java (Or use javac in your terminal and type java App).

 ## Technologies Used